Olhaau/Hands-On-ML-KI-BigData/README.md

 ##### Baseline Metrics
-We use the results of an example in Géron, 2019 p.
-503ff: 10000 timeseries, where each series is the sum of two sine waves of fixed amplitudes but random frequencies and phases, plus a bit of noise.
+We use the results of an example in Géron, 2019, p.
+503 ff: 10000 timeseries, where each series is the sum of two sine waves of fixed amplitudes but random frequencies and phases, plus a bit of noise, see https://github.com/ageron/handson-ml2/blob/master/15_processing_sequences_using_rnns_and_cnns.ipynb.
+Create a training, validation and test set from it:

 Before using RNNs, it is often a good idea to calculate the error (e.g. MSE) of some baseline estimations:
 * naive forecasting (predict the last value of the series), MSE in example: 0.020
-* fully connected network (e.g. linear regression), MSE in exampe: 0.004 ...
+* fully connected network (e.g. linear regression), MSE in exampe: 0.004

 ##### Simple RNN
 MSE in example: 0.014